 In Case You Missed It…

-Please note: Sermons for the second Sunday of the month are available on our blog.
-You can find them here.
+Please note: The September and October sermons will be available on our blog.
+You can find it here.

 Deadline Extended!
 Prayer Booklet 2021 Call for Prayers

 Every three years, the United Thank Offering assembles a small book of gratitude-related prayers, one of the most popular items we give out at each General Convention/Triennial and afterward for as long as they last.
 We are looking for original prayers in the following categories: Gratitude, Guidance, Healing, Love of God & Creation, Sorrow or Fear, Prayers for Morning, Prayers for Midday, Prayers for Night, and Other.
 I invite all who are interested to write prayers for the 2021 UTO Prayer Booklet in any language and in any format – collect, litany, free form, or prose.
 Please submit all prayers, including a title for the prayer, your name, and your diocese, by NOVEMBER 1, 2020, here.
 (Please contact Heather Melton at email@example.com if you have any trouble submitting the prayers to this web address.)
 I look forward to reading and praying all of your prayers.

 2019 Grant Deadline Extended

 In light of the current pandemic, all 2019 grant recipients have been notified by email that the deadline for reporting will be extended until December 1, 2020.
 If you received a 2019 grant and did not get the email, please let Heather Melton know so she can share the information with you.